How to Cache in Mobile Hybrid IoT Networks?: Network Model and Performance Metrics

 Furthermore, we impose the following individual caching constraints:

 for all $m \in \mathcal{M}$.
 Note that the last constraint in \eqref{equa01} is needed to avoid an outage event such that a requested content object is not stored in the entire network.
-Similarly as in \cite{c2,c3}, we employ the \textit{random caching} strategy such that the sets of replicas satsfying \eqref{equa1} and \eqref{equa01} are stored uniformly at random over the caches in $n$ nodes and $f(n)$ SBSs.
+Similarly as in \cite{c2,c3}, we employ the \textit{random caching} strategy such that the sets of replicas satsfying \eqref{equa1} and \eqref{equa01} are stored uniformly at random over the caches in $n$ devices and $f(n)$ FAPs.

-Now, let us consider the delivery phase of the requested content objects, which allows the requested content objects to be delivered to the corresponding nodes over wireless channels.
-During the delivery phase, each node downloads its requested content object (possibly via multihop) from one of the nodes or SBSs storing the requested content object in their caches.
+Now, let us consider the delivery phase of the requested content objects, which allows the requested content objects to be delivered to the corresponding mobile devices over wireless channels.
+During the delivery phase, each mobile device downloads its requested content object (possibly via multihop) from one of the mobile devices or static FAPs storing the requested content object in their caches.
 We adopt the \textit{protocol model} \cite{c8} for successful content delivery.
-In particular, let $d(u,v)$ denote the Euclidean distance between nodes $u$ and $v$.
-Then, content delivery from node $u$ to node $v$ is assumed to be successful if and only if $d(u,v) \leq r$ and there is no other active transmitter in a circle of radius $(1+\Delta)r$ from node $v$, where $r$ and $\Delta>0$ are given protocol parameters.
-For analytical tractability, we also adopt the fluid model in \cite{c1}.
+In particular, let $d(u,v)$ denote the Euclidean distance between devices $u$ and $v$.
+Then, content delivery from device $u$ to device $v$ is assumed to be successful if and only if $d(u,v) \leq r$ and there is no other active transmitter in a circle of radius $(1+\Delta)r$ from device $v$, where $r$ and $\Delta>0$ are given protocol parameters.
+For analytical tractability, we also adopt the {\em fluid model} in \cite{c1}.
 In this model, the size of each content object is assumed to be arbitrarily small.
-Accordingly, the time required for content delivery between a node and its neighbor node or an assigned SBS is much smaller than the duration of each time slot.
-Thus, all content objects waiting for transmission at a node will be transmitted by the node within one time slot.
-However, a content object received by a node at a given time slot cannot be transmitted by the node until the next time slot.
+Accordingly, the time required for delivery of one content between a device and its neighbor device or an assigned FAP is much smaller than the duration of each time slot.
+In this case, the data sent from a device in one time slot may correspond to multiple content objects, and thus all content objects waiting for transmission at a device will be transmitted by the device within one time slot.
+However, a content object received by a device in a given time slot cannot be transmitted by the device until the next time slot.